Kyvyas/CV/README.md

 ### Professional Skills

 * #####Full Stack Web Development
   I initially started coding at university with C++ and Matlab, I moved on to HTML and CSS in order to design and code newsletters and simple websites for various jobs.
 Having completed a 12 week intensive training course in software development at Makers Academy, I went from knowing only the basics to being able to build fully tested web applications.
 I almost can't believe how much more I was able to do after only 12 weeks, and I am now completely addicted to coding.
-I spent the whole of our final week continuing to code instead of writing my CV, simply because I enjoyed it so much.
-Thinking back to the first few weeks at Makers, it is remarkable to see how much we are all now capable of.
-  >"The end of all our exploring will be to arrive at the start and know that place for the first time" - T.S Eliot

 * #####Problem Solving
   I naturally enjoy solving problems and studying Physics at university allowed me to refine and practice this.
 At Makers Academy, problem solving is a way of life, and there is an emphasis on thinking logically.
 I have learnt a great deal about the process of problem solving in programming, and I have enjoyed coming up with solutions to real world and also fun mathematical problems, such as the following: